UEID LDK3MKML6HE3

 35% or more of Aspis Consulting’s employees live in economically distressed neighborhoods

-1. Talk to your contracting officer, and let them know that you’re interested in using FAR 19.1306
+1. Talk to your contracting officer and let them know that you’ve identified a HUBZone company that is responsible, has

 For more information, contact Jeff Wagner at HUBZone@aspis.us